Australia’s 2025 Study Visa Document Checklist Tool: A New Game-Changer for International Students

 4. Integration with Immi Account Built In

-The tool is integrated well with ImmiAccount, which is the Australian government’s official visa application website.
+The tool integrates seamlessly with ImmiAccount, the Australian government’s online application portal.
 After logging in and being ready to lodge your application, the tool prevents you from forgetting any uploads of documents.

 How to Use the Checklist Tool

-The tool is simple enough that anyone can use it, whether or not they can.
+The tool is simple enough that anyone can use it, regardless of their ability.

-The tool then processes your information and creates a personalized checklist immediately.
-It may involve your Confirmation of Enrolment (CoE), English language test, evidence of financial capacity, health cover, and so on.
+The tool then processes your information to provide personalized, tailored reports that include our Confirmation of Enrolment (CoE), English language test results, evidence of financial capacity, health cover, and other relevant details.

 Who Can Use It?